kypello/scumm_decompile_tools/readme.txt

 python3 decompile.py \path\to\monkey \path\to\monkey_decompiled MI1CD

 Optionally, you can add a fourth argument, "no_images".
-This will decompile the game without decoding any images
+This will decompile the game without decoding any images Image decompilation and recompilation requires the Pillow module to be installed. it can be installed with: pip install Pillow

 To recompile the game, run recompile.py with the following three arguments: decompiled folder, output folder, game version For example: